LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 The second thing is your task.

 **Parallelize the Main-Loop!** Either with threads, or with workers.
-In principle, you can also use MPI for that.PDE_solver.md
+In principle, you can also use MPI for that.
+(The latter requires but quite more code changes!)

 ## Ray-Tracing
 The program is as follows.